Chart Color Schemes

 Residential development activity is lower than average in Mortlake according to AreaSearch's national comparison of local real estate markets

-Mortlake has substantially lower development levels compared to the rest of Victoria and nationally.
-Recent building activity consisted entirely of detached dwellings, aligning with rural living preferences for space and privacy.
-The estimated population per dwelling approval was 746 people as of 2021.
-Population projections indicate stability or decline in Mortlake, reducing housing demand pressures and potentially benefiting buyers.
+Compared to other Victorian regions, Mortlake has substantially lower development levels, which also fall below national averages.
+Recent building activity in the area has consisted solely of detached dwellings, aligning with rural living preferences for space and privacy.
+The estimated population per dwelling approval is 498 people, indicative of its quiet, low activity development environment.
+Population projections suggest stability or decline in Mortlake, which should alleviate housing demand pressures, potentially benefiting buyers.

 With population projections showing stability or decline, Mortlake should see reduced housing demand pressures, benefiting potential buyers.